-- 1. The student has earned a cumulative grade point average of less than 2.0 in all units attempted, based on the grading scale, in each of three consecutive semesters; - 2.
-The student has received non-evaluative symbols of W, I, or NC in 50% or more of the units for which he/she was enrolled in each of three consecutive semesters; or - 3.
-The student receives a combination of the evaluative and/or non-evaluative patterns listed in 1 and 2 in each of three consecutive semesters. - 4.
-The student receives a combination of the evaluative and/or non-evaluative patterns listed in 1 and 2 in each of three consecutive semesters.
+- The student has earned a cumulative grade point average of less than 2.0 in all units attempted, based on the grading scale, in each of three consecutive semesters; - 2.
+The student has received non-evaluative symbols of W, I, or NP in 50% or more of the units for which he/she was enrolled in each of three consecutive semesters; or - The student receives a combination of the evaluative and/ or non-evaluative patterns listed in 1 and 2 in each of three consecutive semesters.